Synkronized

 Synkronized is the fourth studio album by English funk and acid jazz band Jamiroquai.
 It was released on 8 June 1999 by Work Group in the United States, and on 14 June 1999 by S2 Records in the United Kingdom.
-While the group recorded the album, bassist Stuart Zender left Jamiroquai, and Nick Fyffe was hired as a replacement.
+Bassist Stuart Zender left the band during recording, and Nick Fyffe was hired as a replacement.
 The album contains funk, acid jazz and disco elements.

 The album reached number one in the UK Albums Chart and number 28 in the US Billboard 200.
 The UK version of the album includes the bonus track "Deeper Underground", which was released as a single the previous year and became Jamiroquai's only number-one single in the UK.

-Album information
+Background

 The album's recording sessions began at Jay Kay's Buckinghamshire home studio, Chillington, in 1998.
-About 9 tracks were recorded, but the band's bassist, Stuart Zender, left partway through the recording in late 1998.
-Jay Kay hired a replacement, Nick Fyffe, and the album was re-recorded.
-The revised album was finished and released within 6 months.
+About nine tracks were recorded, but the band's bassist, Stuart Zender, left partway through the recording in late 1998.
+Jay Kay hired a replacement, Nick Fyffe, who previously played in a Jamiroquai cover band, and the album was re-recorded.
+The revised album was finished and released within six months.
 Synkronized is the band's last album to feature didgeridoo player Wallis Buchanan.
+Kay said that he was dissatisfied with Synkronized in a 2001 interview, "I never really locked into that album, lyrically.
+I wasn't there.
+I listen to it now, and I shake my head."